egvijayanand/dotnet-maui-samples/README.md

   - Refer to this [article](https://egvijayanand.in/2024/03/07/dotnet-maui-community-toolkit-maps-in-winui-3-app/) for working with this sample
 * `ThemedApp` - Sample app for .NET MAUI App Theming
   - Refer to this [article](https://egvijayanand.in/2024/07/03/dotnet-maui-developer-tips-app-theming/) for further details
+* `DateCalculator`
+  - MVVM Sample
+  - Xamarin Forms and .NET MAUI in a single solution
+  - WPF project to illustrate the reuse of ViewModels across UI frameworks
+  - WinForms project to illustrate the reuse of ViewModels across non-XAML UI framework too
+  - Shared business logic as a separate library project
+  - ViewModels implemented with [CommunityToolkit.Mvvm](https://www.nuget.org/packages/CommunityToolkit.Mvvm) NuGet package

 Made available in the `src\NET_9\` directory:
 * `EmbeddedWindows` - .NET MAUI Page embedded in a Native WinUI 3 App, targeting .NET 9 (`net9.0-windows10.0.19041.0`)